noncorpus/DnD5e/campaign_notes/README.md

 - flarbex splattergoo
 - get the word, destroy the cultists, they can have the castle back.
 - leave us to the sanctum in the back

+###The Keep Part 4 (August 3)
+- Chest of treasure.
+- Set up traps in sanctum
+- Examining room with mist
+- Runes in a circle blue light
+- We hid in the shadows.
+We hear ribbits and hissing.
+- Large retinu (2 dozen cultists and lizard men)
+- 2 dragon wings, 2 lizard, stablized elf, spiked area
+- "Drazier" magic word
+- Teleporter goes to the mountain
+- Goes to house of guards
+- Tundra.
+Mountains in the distance.
+- Short Rest
+- 38. Level 1 Spell: 4.